XFixelX/Hackademy/README.md

 # Hackademy
-This is an unneccessary repository which noone needs.
+This is not an unneccessary repository which noone needs.